 WINDOW TO SCULPTURE EMERGING ARTIST SERIES

-The Sculpture Center will be seeking applicants for its 2016 WINDOW TO SCULPTURE EMERGING ARTIST SERIES with an open Call for Artists.
 Through the W2S series (Window to Sculpture Emerging Artist), begun in 1991, The Sculpture Center fosters and promotes the careers of exceptional sculptors during the first ten years of their profession.
-4-6 artists creating sculpture and works of installation, relational aesthetics, expanded media and performance are chosen annually for one-person exhibitions in either the Main or Euclid Avenue Gallery with a group catalog.
+4-6 artists creating sculpture and works of installation, relational aesthetics, expanded media, and performance are chosen annually for one-person exhibitions in either the Main or Euclid Avenue Gallery with a group catalog.
 The W2S 2018 exhibition will be held January – May 2018.

 Ohio, Michigan, Indiana, Kentucky, West Virginia, western Pennsylvania (the western half of the state), western New York (Rochester and west) and Ontario, Canada